 - contributing to more efficient and targeted communication to patients and consumers;

 - enhancing understanding of the role of the EU medicines regulatory network.

 Activities of patients and consumers

-- being members of its scientific committees and Management Board;
+- as members of the Management Board;

 - being involved in the preparation of guidelines;

-Patients' and Consumers' Working Party
+- Patients' and Consumers' Working Party